 AOS’s Katma Award recognizes papers proposing ideas or testing theories that replace current dogma or settled opinion and that could change the course of thinking about the biology of birds.
 Papers may also include those that propose a largely untested idea or those that develop and advance it.
 The award may be given to research articles, short communications, or commentaries (including editorials and reviews) of any length published in any scientific venue within the two preceding years.
 This unique award was established in 2003 through a generous gift from the late Robert W. Storer.

 Submit a Nomination

 Nominations must be submitted through our online Member Portal.

 - The page linked above will direct you to a login screen.
-If you have previously created an account, your Login ID is your email address.
+If you have previously created an account in our Member Portal, enter your user name and password.
 After logging in, you will be redirected to the Katma Award nomination page.

 - If you have not previously created an account, click Register Now on the lower right to set up your profile.